openstack-archive/refstack/doc/source/run_in_docker.rst

    reuses this container if such one exists.
 If you want to drop the DB data, just execute
    ``sudo docker rm refstack_data_{DATA-BASE-REVISON}``.
 -  ``-b`` Force delete RefStack image and build it again.
-This rebuids the Python and JS environment for RefStack.
+This rebuilds the Python and JS environment for RefStack.
 -  ``-d`` Turn on debug information.
 -  ``-h`` Print usage message.